On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Global estimates in

-Based on \eqref{E}, we are ready to close the bootstrap assumptions $(\star)$ in Section \ref{BA}.
-To this end, one needs the following Sobolev type embedding formula. \begin{lemma} For any function $f\in H^2(S_{{\mathfrak t},u})$, under the assumptions $(\star)$ for $\delta>0$ small, it holds that
+Based on \eqref{E}, we can close the bootstrap assumptions $(\star)$ in Section \ref{BA}.
+To this end, one needs the following Sobolev type embedding formula (see \cite[Proposition 18.10]{J}). \begin{lemma} For any function $f\in H^2(S_{{\mathfrak t},u})$, under the assumptions $(\star)$ for $\delta>0$ small, it holds that